Moldoteck/ToxMod/README.md

-# Telegram bot for detecting toxic messages in group chats
+# Telegram bot for moderating toxic messages in group chats
  <a href="https://t.me/ToxModBot">@ToxModBot</a><br>
-This bot will reply with `Possible toxic message` to a message containing toxic/profanic words.
-`doNotStore` flag is set to true in order to preserve better privacy for message content (it will not be stored on servers)
+Tired of moderating endless messages in group chats?
+Try ToxMod.
+It can warn users if their message can be toxic to someone and it can help moderating group messages, by sending to moderators a message with link to possible toxic messages. doNotStore` flag is set to true in order to preserve better privacy for message content (it will not be stored on servers)

 # API's:
 Google Perspective API